predrag3141/PSLQ/README.md

 - `New` for constructing a `pslqops.State`, which keeps track of the matrices `x`, `B`, `A` and `H`. `New` takes an array of strings representing the input to PSLQ in decimal form.
 - `pslqops.State.OneIteration`, the top-level function that performs one iteration of PSLQ.

 `OneIteration` takes as an argument a function, `getR`, that examines _H_ and returns `R`, a _2_ x _2_ sub-matrix that performs a row operation on _H_.
 In the classic PSLQ from the original 1992 PSLQ paper, the _2_ x _2_ matrix swaps adjacent rows _j_ and _j+1_ for which a certain quantity is maximized (see `pslqops.GetRClassic` or the original 1992 PSLQ paper).
 Other rules for choosing `R` are implemented in the `strategy` package.
-One of these strategies is what `Table 1` shows results for in columns labeled `IDASIF`.
+One of these strategies is what `Table 1` shows results for in rows labeled `IDASIF`.

 A point of confusion could be that `getR` does not return anything called "R".
 It returns a list of integers saying what rows to operate on and what matrix to apply.
-That's OK, it's still an `R` matrix -- in the sense that the original 1992 PSLQ paper uses that notation -- in whatever form `OneIteration` accepts.
+That's OK, it's still an `R` matrix -- in the sense that the original 1992 PSLQ paper uses that notation -- in the form that `OneIteration` accepts.

 PSLQ maintains invariants like equation 2, _xBH_ = 0, which you can verify with `GetObservedRoundOffError`.
 Another invariant verifier is `CheckInvariants`, which verifies that _B_ = _A<sup>-1</sup>_.